OGRECave/ogre-next/Docs/src/manual/Rendering/HlmsThreading.md

 | 1      | Use compatible API.<br/>Enable only if supported by compiler and OS.<br/>Default setting. | The macro OGRE\_SHADER\_THREADING\_BACKWARDS\_COMPATIBLE\_API will be defined thus the class Hlms will provide setProperty, getProperty, unsetProperty and co.
 API calls that do not ask for a tid argument.<br/><br/>OgreNext will use compiler-assisted TLS (Thread Local Storage) to automatically determine the tid (thread ID) value.
 In practice OgreNext will **only** use TLS (and hence enabling multithreading) in fully static builds (i.e. CMake option `OGRE_STATIC = TRUE`), and disable it in dynamic library builds.<br/><br/> If `OGRE_STATIC = TRUE` then:<br/>  - If the user calls the functions that ask for a tid argument, the tid value will be used.<br/>  - If the user calls the functions that don't ask for a tid argument, OgreNext will use TLS to determine the correct tid value.<br/><br/>If `OGRE_STATIC = FALSE` the behavior is the same as Disabled. |
 | 2      | Force-enable.                                                                     | The macro OGRE\_SHADER\_THREADING\_BACKWARDS\_COMPATIBLE\_API will **not** be defined.<br/> The user must always call setProperty, getProperty and co. that ask for a tid argument.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |

 The default option is 1 because it allows to provide Multithreaded support when possible, while providing backwards-compatible API functions that make porting from OgreNext 3.0 easier.
+Make sure to read [Porting tips (from <= 3.0)](@ref Ogre40Changes_PortingTips) section.

-New users are encouraged to use option 2 instead to make sure they can maximize performance and avoid confusion over which setProperty, getProperty \& co. functions they should use.
+**New users are encouraged to use option 2 instead** to make sure they can maximize performance and avoid confusion over which setProperty, getProperty \& co. functions they should use.

-Note that this option will not exist forever.
+@note This option will not exist forever.
 See [Deprecation Plan](@ref DeprecationPlan).

 # The tid (Thread ID) argument {#HlmsThreading_tidArgument}